Access Services Policies

 Library Media Services

 Library Media Services serves the university community by providing equipment and educational media in support of the University curriculum.
 Media has the Libraries' primary collection of material in non-print (audio and visual) formats.
-These formats include more than 5,500 VHS videocassettes, more than 1,000 DVDs, 16mm films, compact audio discs, audiocassettes, and CD-ROMs.
+These formats include: 470+ VHS videocassettes; 1,375+ DVDs; compact audio discs, audiocassettes, and CD-ROMs.
 The collection is intended to support the broad range of study and research interests on campus.